 Thanks to everyone who found my last post through Reddit!
-Moving forward I’ll be posting on a weekly schedule, and you can join my email list at the bottom of this page to keep up with updates.
+Moving forward I’ll be posting on a biweekly schedule, and you can join my email list at the bottom of this page to keep up with updates.

 Today I’m writing about the tool that has made the single biggest difference in my daily life as an assistant editor: automation.